Skip to content

 In most states, vaccines are required for entry into school or childcare centers.
 However, there are cases in which a child may be able to go to school without having a particular vaccine.
 In these cases, the parent must exercise an "exemption," which is a legal option to forego a vaccine.

-Different states have different laws regarding exemptions (see "School Entry Requirements" above).
-There are three kinds of exemptions:
+Different states have different laws regarding exemptions.
+Three kinds of exemptions are available:

-These are allowed when immunizations are not in agreement with the parents' religious beliefs.
-Forty-one of the 50 states allow these exemptions.
+Religious exemptions are allowed when immunizations are not in agreement with the parents' religious beliefs.
+Forty-seven of the 50 states allow these exemptions.

-These are allowed when non-religious, but strongly held beliefs, prevent a parent from allowing their child to be immunized.
-Twenty states allow these exemptions.
+Philosophical exemptions are allowed when non-religious, but strongly held beliefs, prevent a parent from allowing their child to be immunized.
+Seventeen states allow some type of philosophical exemption.

 In certain situations an exemption can be challenged by the state.
 These situations include those that would put the child at a higher risk of disease than is reasonable (medical neglect) or those that would put society at risk (e.g., epidemic situations).
 Also, in some states, if an unvaccinated child is found to transmit a vaccine-preventable disease to someone else, the parents may be liable in a civil suit.